erc-compact/elden-ring/README.md

 * **`-profile <profile>`**
   One of the profiles defined in your `nextflow.config` (`local`, `slurm`, `hercules`, etc.).
+  If you need a new profile, copy the profile example file from `conf/profiles` and use
 * **`-c <nextflow.config>`**
   Your local config overrides (you can chain `-c` multiple times).
 * **`--entry <workflow>`**